-Mario Longhi is president and chief executive officer of United States Steel Corporation and serves on the company’s Board of Directors.
-In these roles, he is applying his experience as a proven leader in manufacturing and of corporate transformations to his oversight of U. S. Steel’s own transformation journey.
+Mario Longhi was named chief executive officer of United States Steel Corporation in February 2017 after serving as president and chief executive officer and on the company’s Board of Directors since September 2013.
+In these roles, he is applying his experience as a proven leader in manufacturing and of corporate transformations to his oversight of U. S. Steel’s own transformation journey and its strategic vision.
 Known as The Carnegie Way, this multi-year effort aims to build value for all of the company’s stakeholders and return U. S. Steel to sustainable profitability throughout the business cycle.
 Under Mr. Longhi’s leadership, The Carnegie Way is facilitating profound cultural, financial and operational flexibility and effectiveness at the company.
 This is being achieved through an intense focus on developing collaborative customer relationships, driving operational excellence, fostering innovation and creating cutting-edge solutions to address our customers’ current and future needs.

 Mr. Longhi is also considered a thought leader on the subject of global trade.
 He has served as one of the steel industry’s leading voices on this subject, and he has worked with elected officials and regulators at all levels of government in both the United States and the European Union.
 Mr. Longhi’s advocacy has played a key role in global efforts to curtail government-supported overcapacity and ensure that market forces, not market-distorting practices, drive supply and growth among steel companies.

 Mr. Longhi has held a series of increasingly responsible executive leadership roles since he joined U. S. Steel in July 2012 as executive vice president & chief operating officer.
 He was appointed president and chief operating officer in June 2013 and was elected president and chief executive officer in September 2013.